-Fleets within a SmartWay Category have been ranked from lowest emission factor (best) to highest emission factor (worst) for each of the following metrics: CO2 g/mile, CO2 g/ton-mile, NOx g/mile, NOx g/ton-mile, PM10 g/mile and PM10 g/ton-mile.
-When SmartWay Categories are established, fleets within a category are separated into 5 ranges such that an equal number of fleets were in each range.
+Fleets within a SmartWay Category have been ranked from lowest emission factor (best) to highest emission factor (worst) for each of the following metrics: CO2 g/mile, CO2 g/ton-mile, NO_x g/mile, NO_x g/ton-mile,

+PM10 g/mile and PM10 g/ton-mile.
+When SmartWay Categories are established, fleets within a category are separated into 5 ranges such that a roughly equal number of fleets are in each range.
 (Logistics fleets are an exception, being separated into 10 bins.)
-Each range thus represents a group of emission factors.
-These ranges, and associated ranking "cutpoints" (transition points from one rank to the next) were then modified so that each range had an equal difference between upper and lower bounds, and the new cutpoints remained as close to the originals as possible.
+Each range thus represents a group of emission factors and the associated ranking "cutpoints" (transition points from one rank to the next).
 The new range cutpoints are displayed as numbers with significant digits appropriate to emission factors in that range.
 The midpoint of the range is used as the emission factor for all fleets in that range.